4 reasons make you want to head to Southern Cambodia ASAP

 Enjoy the peaceful but wonderful Kampot town

 The beautiful riverside town, with famously laid-back lifestyle – Kampot – is an interesting combination of old French colonial buildings and Chinese style shophouses.
 This is an ideal place for travelers to wander the streets spotting architecture, drink coffee or eat in one of the many restaurants and cafes on the riverside in their Cambodia trip.
 You also can find a number of sunset river cruises and plenty of local life and culture to immerse yourself in the Cambodian highlights.
-The streets of Kampot are quiet and peaceful but the bustling local market gives you a real glimpse into daily life of the locals, as well as being somewhere to spot many of the locally grown fruits such as the infamous durian which the area is famed for.
+The streets of Kampot are quiet and peaceful but the bustling local market gives you a real glimpse into the daily life of the locals, as well as being somewhere to spot many of the locally grown fruits such as the infamous durian which the area is famed for.

 Kampot offers a wide range of wonderful foods, from hand-pulled noodles and dumplings to freshly made pizza and pasta being sold from a roadside stall in a makeshift restaurant.
 Bakeries, cafeterias, and food strolls are something you should not miss while being in Kampot